 This moist, milk based sponge cake is traditionally from Mexico, although it has become a very popular cake all over South America.
 The base of the dish is a butter sponge cake that will later be soaked in three kinds of milk, condensed, evaporated and regular.
 Usually, it is topped with whipped cream or Meringue.
 The combination is a very moist and rich cake, with a very different taste from usual sponge cakes.

 Adopted from the first Dutch immigrants that arrived in South Africa around 1800s, the so-called “Fat cakes” have become very popular in the African country.
 This “cake” in reality is more like a pastry made from cake dough containing raisins and currants.
 That dough is molded into small rounded balls and deep fried in oil to be finally topped with syrup, sugar or honey.
 The pastry can also be filled with jam, cheese or even different types of meat to have a more savory version.

 9. Scotland: Dundee Cake

 The Dundee cake is a traditional Scottish fruit cake made with raisins and currants, although depending on the recipe different cherries can also be used.
-Despite the spongy look, the Dundee Cake has a very light texture and a very rich flavour.
-To add some flavour and moisture, Scottish whisky is usually added to the cake.
+Despite the spongy look, the Dundee Cake has a very light texture and a very rich flavor.
+To add some flavor and moisture, Scottish whiskey is usually added to the cake.
 The cake is usually decorated with almonds placed in concentric circles.